tomrpl/defiscan/src/content/protocols/possum-labs.md

 ## Upgradeability

-Possum Labs consists of two main components: Core for Governance and Portals for Upfront Yield.
+The Possum Labs protocol consists of three main components: Portals, Adapters, and Core-V1.

-Core Contracts:

-Permissions in the Core governance contracts are fully revoked, these contracts are immutable 🎉
+Permissions in the Portals contracts are fully revoked, these contracts are immutable 🎉

-Portals and Adapters:
+The Core-V1 contract, or `PossumCore` more specifically, exposes a permissioned function that allows a Multisig to update a whitelist with accounts eligible for PSM incentives.
+This permission thus allows its owner to censor a specific account from receiving further rewards.
+However, accrued rewards can still be claimed and so this is a Low risk permission.

-The protocol also offers additional functionality through Portals, which allow users to swap yield into other tokens by leveraging the 1inch router.
-These Portals expose permissions to upgrade the central `AdapterV1` contracts in order to enable future adjustments and enhancements.
-However, the upgrade to a new, flawed or malicious AdapterV1 contract can result in the loss or theft of user funds.
+Furthermore, each Portal has an associated Adapter contract which enables interactions with external protocols such as swapping on 1Inch.
+These Adapter contracts are upgradeable with the permission to upgrade controlled by a hybrid governance system.
+Importantly, the upgrade could involve a new, flawed or malicious Adapter contract and can thus result in the loss or theft of user funds resulting in a High risk score.

-The protocol's Upgradeability score thus is High.
+Overall, the protocol's Upgradeability risk score is High.

 ## Autonomy